FranciscoMoretti/site/data/blog/fix-mobile-keyboard-overlap-with-visualviewport.md

 draft: false

 title: Fix mobile keyboard overlap with dvh (no observers)
 summary: Prevent the on‑screen keyboard from covering bottom inputs using dynamic viewport height.
-Just use h-dvh; no VisualViewport observers or CSS vars needed.
+Just use h-dvh and viewport meta.
 date: 2025-08-24
 ---